Prostate Problems Erectile Disfunction

 The Problem: Enlarged prostate prevents complete voiding.

-How PEMF Helps:
+How PEMF May Help:

-- Shrinks obstructing tissue
+- May help shrink obstructing tissue modestly

-- Improves bladder contractility
+- Potentially improves bladder contractility

-- Reduces post-void residual volume
+- Could reduce post-void residual volume

 Nocturia (Nighttime Urination)